andycroll/andycroll.com/_posts/2009/2009-06-02-my-first-hate-mail-from-wen-kole-singapore.markdown

 > Based on justice and equality
 > So as to achieve happiness, prosperity & progress for our nation

-I don't see anything in there about telling 'white people' to go home.
+I don’t see anything in there about telling 'white people' to go home.

 Perhaps you'd like to discuss, in person, over coffee or a beer?
 I'm buying, but I reserve the right to think that you are an ignorant racist pillock.

 Andy
-"pro-everyone who isn't an an arsehole"
+"pro-everyone who isn’t an an arsehole"